 For something a little more sedate, the Audubon Nature Institute offers leisurely walks through peaceful gardens.
 There’s a replica swamp with scheduled feedings of the locals.

-If you prefer to catch your dinner, join Captain Ed on a fishing charter in search of trout or bass — cooked as you watch the sun set after another lazy day in ol’ Big Easy.
+If you prefer to catch your dinner, join Captain Ed on a fishing charter in search of trout or bass.
+He’ll even arrange for your fish to be cooked at a local restaurant as you watch the sun set after another amazing day in ‘The Big Easy’.

 Do you have any tips to add to our New Orleans travel guide?
 We would love to hear from you.
-Please send us a message.
+Please leave a comment below.